folio-org/mod-inventory-update/README.md

     "succeedingTitles" : [ ]
   }
 }
+(Note: it's possible to use the Instance UUID instead of the HRID in the GET request)
 ```

-The output from the fetch APIs can be PUT back to the `/inventory-upsert-hrid` API.
-For example, it would be possible to update the record set above, say set "editions" to \["First edition"\] or add another Item and PUT the record set JSON back to the `/inventory-upsert-hrid` API (warning: `/shared-inventory-upsert-matchkey` is special purpose and few if any would want to use its API like described here).
+It's possible to take the response from the `/inventory-upsert-hrid/fetch` and PUT it back to
+the `/inventory-upsert-hrid` API.

+There may not be obvious use cases for it but for what it's worth, the response JSON can be edited by, say, setting
+"editions" to ["First edition"] or adding one more Item, and the record set JSON can then be PUT back
+to `/inventory-upsert-hrid` to perform the updates.

+The response JSON above contains none of the primary key fields, `id`, or referential fields,
+`instanceId` and `holdingsRecordId`, for the three main entities of the Inventory record set.
+This is because the
+`inventory-upsert-hrid` API is entirely HRID based (at least when viewed from the outside.
+Internally the module of
+course deals with the UUIDs).

+The client of the API is responsible for knowing what the HRIDs for the records are and for ensuring that the
+provided IDs are indeed unique.

+#### Fetching an Inventory record set from `shared-inventory-upsert-matchkey/fetch`

+For consistency, it is also possible to fetch a record set from the shared inventory API like from the HRID based API.
+Similarly, it's possible to PUT the record set back to the API, though in reality, it probably will not make sense to
+update a shared Inventory like that.
+With a shared Inventory, updates should probably always come from the catalogs that
+participate in the shared index.

+#### Avoiding cross-PUTting between the two APIs

+If a GET request is issued to an Inventory that is in fact not a shared Inventory and therefore has no matchKeys in the
+instances, the GET will fail.
+This is basically just to separate the two update and fetch schemes some.

+Generally speaking, it does not make sense to mix the two APIs even though it's technically possible to fetch from one
+and put to the other.
+If the module is used with a regular Inventory (non-shared) it could be feasible to disable the
+shared Inventory APIs by not giving users the permissions required to use it.
+For a regular Inventory, one or both of
+the permissions `inventory-upsert-hrid.item.get`
+and `inventory-upsert-hrid.item.put` might be assigned, while the permissions for the shared
+Inventory, `shared-inventory-upsert-matchkey.item.put` and `shared-inventory-upsert-matchkey.item.get`, could be left
+out.

+#### The _version fields and optimistic locking

-Regarding the `_version` fields for optimistic locking seen in the output, they would have no effect in the PUT to the upsert API.
-When the service receives the updated JSON, it will pull new versions of the entities from storage and get latest versions from them anyway.
+The `_version` fields for optimistic locking can be seen in the output above.
+These values would have no effect in a PUT
+to the upsert API.
+As the service receives the record set JSON in a PUT request, it will pull new versions of the
+entities from storage and get the latest version numbers from that anyway.

 ## Planned developments